silaspe/maths/docs/streak.md

 # NOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO

-let me explain, you know how I work on my website everey day?
+let me explain, you know how I work on my website every day?
 I skipped yesterday.
-Other than that, I worked on the website everey day for around $6$ months.
-Other than that, I'll use the "last time you hit commit" button to tell how long it's been
+Other than that, I worked on the website every day for around $6$ months.
+Other than that, I'll use the "last time you hit commit" button to tell how long it's been.

+It happened again, but this time, it was because I thought that I pushed the "commit button", when I did not.
+To be fair, I was on vacation, but at least, now I have an excuse to fix the typo where I spelled "every" as "everey".